m-allanson/pelican-themes/README.md

 Now you're ready to install the requirements `pip install -r requirements.txt`.

-Next you'll need to populate the app with data from github.
-This may take a minute or two:

-`flask --app=pthemes populatedb`

 Now you can run the app:

 `flask --app=pthemes --debug run`

+And start the worker:

+`flask --app=pthemes worker`

+The site will now be available on http://127.0.0.1:5000.
+You can trigger the worker to update the themes by visiting http://127.0.0.1:5000/refresh_hook

+# Other info

 To run via gunicorn:

 `gunicorn -w 1 -b 127.0.0.1:5000 pthemes:app`

-To run via foreman (using Procfile, a la heroku) `foreman start web`
+To run the frontend (without worker) via foreman (using Procfile, a la heroku)

-In each case, the site will be available on http://127.0.0.1:5000
+`foreman start web`

 Force push to heroku

 `git push heroku dev:master --force`

-# About
-A web page that shows screenshots of Pelican themes.
-The screenshots are sourced from <https://github.com/getpelican/pelican-themes> via the Github api.

-Contribution is very welcome.
-Thanks :)
+Manually run the worker on Heroku

+`heroku run 'flask --app=pthemes worker'`

 # Screenshots